- PhD International Business and Strategy, University of South Carolina

 Services to the Profession

-Athanassiou was the Academic Director of the school’s Bachelor of Science in International Business from 2003 to 2017, and the Master of Science in International Management from 2006 to 2016.
-From 2012 to 2016 he served as the Program Chair for the International Partnership of Business Schools joint Master of Science in International Management (www.ipbsmim.com).
-He served as International Business and Strategy Group Chair for the D’Amore-McKim School of Business from 2005, stepping down in 2014.
+Athanassiou was the Academic Director of the DMSB Bachelor of Science in International Business from 2003 to 2017, and the Master of Science in International Management from 2006 to 2016.
+From 2012 to 2016 he served as the Program Chair for the International Partnership of Business Schools joint Master of Science in International Management.
+He served as Chair of the DMSB International Business and Strategy Group from its founding in 2005, stepping down in 2014.
+From 2019 he has been serving DMSB an advisor on the BSIB program's evolution.
 Athanassiou served as guest editor of Management International Review in 2006.
-For several years he organized the Academy of Management Professional Development Workshop “Introduction to Social Networks” in collaboration with David Krackhardt, Carnegie-Mellon University, Dan Brass, U. of Kentucky and Steven Borgatti, U. of Kentucky.
+Additionally, he has been a regular reviewer for the Journal of International Business Studies.
+He introduced and organized the Academy of Management Professional Development Workshop “Introduction to Social Networks” in collaboration with David Krackhardt, Carnegie-Mellon University, Dan Brass, U. of Kentucky and Steven Borgatti, U. of Kentucky.
 Athanassiou is a member of the Academy of International Business, the Academy of Management, the Strategic Management Society, and The Institute of Management Sciences.

 Awards & Recognition